NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ***************************

 Each kitchen range fan or bathroom fan that provides local ventilation is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+If not entered, the simulation will not include kitchen/bathroom fans.

   ===========================  =======  =======  ===========  ========  ========  =============================
   Element                      Type     Units    Constraints  Required  Default   Notes